auneemitchell/AD325_Version_Control_Basics/README.md

 Complete a Task: Mark tasks as completed.
 Edit a Task: Update the details of your tasks.
 Team
-Student A - Aune Mitchell, Student B -
+Student A - Aune Mitchell, Student B - Psy Cisneros